CXD8/AIO-RF/README.md

 **Use entirely at your own risk.
 The author(s) have no responsibility whatsoever for anything that goes wrong.**

-- **Battery hazard.** This device uses a Protected LiPo battery.
-LiPo batteries can swell, leak, catch fire, or explode if incorrectly charged, stored, handled, or if the hardware malfunctions.
+- **Battery hazard.** This device uses a Protected BMS LiPo/Li-ion battery.
+LiPo/Li-ion batteries can swell, leak, catch fire, or explode if incorrectly charged, stored, handled, or if the hardware malfunctions.
 The author(s) accept no responsibility for any damage, injury, or death caused by battery failure or misuse.
 - **RF transmission.** This device transmits RF signals.
 It is your sole responsibility to comply with all applicable local, national, and international radio frequency regulations (e.g. FCC, CE, OFCOM).
 Only operate in a controlled environment where RF emissions can be properly managed.
 - **No certification.** This design has not been tested, certified, or approved for any commercial, consumer, safety-critical, or regulatory-controlled application.
 - **No guarantees.** The author(s) make no guarantees regarding the accuracy or fitness for purpose of the schematic, BOM, firmware, or any associated documentation.